-- a) Rationale: These metrics will measure project success toward increasing native species composition of restored open pine savanna habitat.
-Evaluate progress toward meeting Objective 2. - b) Method: The project will adopt protocols outlined in Long-Term Vegetational Monitoring at the Mississippi Sandhill Crane National Wildlife Refuge, 1997 (Clewell et al., 1998) and Initial Survey Instructions: Long-term Vegetation Monitoring-Life Form (Clewell Plots) (Wilder 2016).
-Four long-term monitoring plots will be established within the project boundaries.
-Plots will consist of two parallel 200-ft transects spaced 100 ft. apart.
-Both species composition and community structure surveys will use the point intercept method at 2-foot intervals along each transect (n=200).
-Species abundance surveys will identify and record all vascular plants rooted within the plot.
-Community structure surveys will document and record the presence and maximum intercept height for each life form encountered (i.e., grasses, forbs, shrubs, and other).
-Vegetation cover will be derived by dividing the number of sampling points at which each life form was intercepted by the total.
-Species
+- a) Rationale: These metrics would measure project success toward increasing native species composition of restored open pine savanna habitat. - b) Method: The project would adopt protocols outlined in Long-Term Vegetational Monitoring at the Mississippi Sandhill Crane National Wildlife Refuge, 1997 (Clewell et al., 1998) and Initial Survey Instructions: Long-term Vegetation

+Monitoring-Life Form (Clewell Plots) (Wilder, 2016).
+Four long-term monitoring plots would be established within the project boundaries.
+Plots would consist of two parallel 200-ft transects spaced 100 ft. apart.
+Both species composition and community structure surveys would use the point intercept method at 2-foot intervals along each transect (n=200).
+Species abundance surveys would identify and record all vascular plants rooted within the plot.
+Community structure surveys would document and record the presence and maximum intercept height for each life form encountered (i.e., grasses, forbs, shrubs, and other).
+Vegetation cover would be derived by dividing the number of sampling points at which each life form was intercepted by the total.
+Species abundance would be measured in terms of species frequency as the number of sampling points along the transect at which each species was recorded.

-- abundance will be measured in terms of species frequency as the number of sampling points along the transect at which each species was recorded. - c) Timing, Frequency, and Duration: Long-term monitoring will rely on both annual surveys documenting changes in the abundance of vegetation life forms (grasses, forbs, and shrubs) and periodic surveys (once within one year after prescribed burns) of plant species composition over time. - d) Sample Size: 4 long-term monitoring plots (two baseline and two treated) - e) Sites: Baseline and treated habitats - f) Performance Criteria: 95% native flora - g) Corrective Action: Refine or adjust management techniques as necessary to reach performance criteria goals.
+- c) Timing, Frequency, and Duration: Long-term monitoring would rely on both annual surveys documenting changes in the abundance of vegetation life forms (grasses, forbs, and shrubs) and periodic surveys (once within one year after prescribed burns) of plant species composition over time. - d) Sample Size: 4 long-term monitoring plots (two baseline and two treated) - e) Sites: Baseline and treated habitats - f) Performance Criteria: 95% native flora - g) Corrective Action: Refine or adjust management techniques as necessary to reach performance criteria goals.
 This may include increasing or decreasing prescribed fire frequency, increasing amount of mechanical treatment or removal of canopy species, or an increase in chemical treatment/herbicidal treatment.